ipspace/netlab/docs/module/eigrp.md

   device: nxos
 ```

-All three devices share a LAN interface.
-There are two P2P links and a stub interface connected to each device.
-The bandwidth of the LAN interface is set to 100 Mbps.
+All three devices share a LAN interface with bandwidth set to 100 Mbps.
+Each device is also connected to one or two P2P links and a stub interface.

 ```
 links: